 Students who are involved in cheating, plagiarism, or theft of academic materials weaken the integrity of the academic process.
-Cheating includes copying someone else's work (from any source) and presenting it as your own, using someone else's ideas or concepts and representing them as one's original thoughts or ideas, allowing someone to copy your work, or the use of crib notes.
-Individuals found to be cheating will be subject discipline assigned by the teacher with the building principal support.
+Cheating/Plagiarism includes using Artificial Intelligence (AI), Chat GPT, copying someone else's work (from any source) and presenting it as your own, using someone else's ideas or concepts and representing them as one's original thoughts or ideas, allowing someone to copy your work, or the use of crib notes.
+Individuals found to be cheating may be subject to a zero on the assignment and discipline assigned by the teacher with building administration support.